Moral Character Actions (Part 83)

 Albany, NY 12234

-When your complaint is received, it will be assigned to an investigator who will contact you in writing or by telephone.
-You will have an opportunity to explain your complaint in more detail.
+When your complaint is received, it will be assigned to an investigator.
+If we need more detailed information from you, we will contact you in writing or by telephone.
 If we do not have the authority to investigate your complaint, we will refer it to the appropriate agency.

 Part 83-Determination of Good Moral Character are the relevant statutes and regulations pertaining to the fingerprint process.